UWNETLAB/metaknowledge/Docs/docs.md

 >
 >> For a str the input is the raw textual data of a single record in the WOS style, like the file stream it must start at the first tag and end in 'ER'.
 >
->> itertools.chain is treated identically to a file stream and is used by [RecordCollections](#isilib.RecordCollection)
+>> itertools.chain is treated identically to a file stream and is used by [RecordCollections](#isilib.RecordCollection).
 >
 >_sFile_ : `optional [str]`
 >
 >> Is the name of the file the raw data was in, by default it is blank.
-Mostly used to make error messages more informative.
+It is mostly used to make error messages more informative.
 >
 >_sLine_ : `optional [int]`
 >
 >> Is the line the record starts on in the raw data file.
-Mostly used to make error messages more informative.
+It is mostly used to make error messages more informative.

 <a name="Record.activeTags"></a>Record.**activeTags**():